ghuntley/workshops/nixos-workshop/modules/00-prerequisites/README.md

 * [ ] **USB**: Disable USB 2.0 and enable 1.1 instead.

-Windows users, if Hyper-V is enabled on your computer [you'll need to follow these steps][bcd-edit] from Scott Hansleman before VirtualBox will work on your computer.
+Windows users, if Hyper-V is enabled on your computer [you'll need to follow these steps][bcd-edit] from Scott Hanselman before VirtualBox will work on your computer.

 ## What's next

 🎉 that's it.
-Your now ready to learn all about the NixOS operating system.
+You're now ready to learn all about the NixOS operating system.
 In the [next module][next-module] you'll learn all about NixOS and install the operating system.